 Once all objections have been successfully overcome, the application is published in the Trade Mark Journal.
 Publication marks the start of a two month period (which may be extended to three months upon the filing of a Notice of Threatened Opposition) during which opposition may be filed.
 About 5% of UK applications are opposed, and most oppositions are filed by the owners of earlier trade marks.

 Registration and Renewal

 A UK registration lasts initially for ten years from the filing date.
-Provided that renewal fees are paid every ten years, the duration of the registration may be extended indefinitely, although a registration would become vulnerable to revocation, in whole or in part, if the mark is not used on the goods or services specified in the registration for a continuous period of five years.
+Provided that the renewal fees are paid every ten years, the registration may last indefinitely, although it is important to note that it will become vulnerable to revocation, in whole or in part, if the trade mark is not used on all of the goods or services covered by the registration for a continuous period of five years.

 For more information and advice on any aspect of registering your trade mark, please contact us.